floriansLU/OpticalBlochEquations.jl/README.md

 ## Basic functionality
 The package OpticalBlochEquations.jl is suitable for use in a REPL or in a Jupyter notebook.

-A typical session for producing the output similar to Fig.~\ref{fig:doppler} is shown in the following example.
+A typical session is shown in the following example.

 First, the necessary packages must be loaded.